freestatelabs/freestatelabs.github.io/rockets/index.md

 ---
 layout: default
+title: Rockets
+nav_order: 1
+has_children: true
 ---

 # `rockets`

 <small>[Next: Introduction >>](introduction)</small>

 `rockets` is a test-bed and 2D simulation of landing rockets using optimal control techniques.
-The simulation is written in [Julia](https://www.julialang.org) and source code is located on [Github](https://www.github.com/freestatelabs/rockets).
+The simulation is written in [Julia](https://www.julialang.org) and source code is located on [GitHub](https://www.github.com/freestatelabs/rockets).

 ![rocky-landing](../assets/rocky-landing.gif "Rocky Landing"){:height="300px"}